 The Supreme Court's cases vindicating the equal right of all persons to marry have long recognized this basic point.
 For many years in this country, states prohibited marriages between persons of different races, but Loving held that such a "traditional" concept of marriage violated the Fourteenth Amendment because "restricting the freedom to marry solely because of racial classifications violates the central meaning of the Equal Protection Clause."
 Loving, 388 U.S. at 12.
-See also Casey, 505 U.S. at 980 n.1 (Scalia, J., dissenting) (denying that "adherence to tradition would require us to uphold laws against interracial marriage" because such a "tradition" is "contradicted by atext-an Equal Protection Clause that explicitly establishes racial equality as a constitutional value.") (emphasis in original). "[T]radition alone cannot justify denying same-sex couples the right to marry any more than it could justify Virginia's ban on interracial marriage."
-Bostic v.
-Rainey, Civil No. 13-395, slip op. at 26 (E.D.
-Va.
-Feb., 14, 2014).
+See also Casey, 505 U.S. at 980 n.1 (Scalia, J., dissenting) (denying that "adherence to tradition would require us to uphold laws against interracial marriage" because such a "tradition" is "contradicted by a text-an Equal Protection Clause that explicitly establishes racial equality as a constitutional value.") (emphasis in original).

-It is thus of no constitutional relevance that the marriages into which Plaintiffs wish to enter have long been denied legal recognition.
+It is thus of no constitutional relevance that the marriages of same-sex couples have long been denied legal recognition.
 As the Supreme Court confirmed in Loving, history is a valid source of inquiry for identifying basic and fundamental constitutional rights and protections, but historical "tradition" cannot be used in an Equal Protection Clause analysis to justify a law or practice that denies any group the equal protection of the laws.
 Denial of the equal right to marry-like other fundamental constitutional protections-"cannot be justified on the basis of 'history.' . . .
 Simply put, a history or tradition of discrimination-no matter how entrenched-does not make the discrimination constitutional."
 Kerrigan v.
 Comm'r of Public Health, 957 A.2d 407, 478 (Conn.
 2008) (quoting Hernandez v.
 Robles, 855 N.E.2d 1, 33 (N.Y.
 2006) (Kaye, C.J., dissenting)).
 See also Varnum v.
 Brien, 763 N.W.2d 862, 898-899 (Iowa 2009) (concluding that "some underlying reason other than the preservation of tradition must be identified" because "[w]hen a certain tradition is used as both the governmental objective and the classification to further that objective, the equal protection analysis is transformed into the circular question of whether the classification accomplishes the governmental objective, which objective is to maintain the classification."); Goodridge v.
 Dep't of Public Health, 798 N.E.2d 941, 973 (Mass.
 2003) (Greaney, J., concurring) ("[T]he mantra of tradition . . . can[not] justify the perpetuation of a hierarchy in which couples of the same sex and their families are deemed less worthy of social and legal recognition than couples of the opposite sex and their families.").

 As the text and history of the Fourteenth Amendment show, the Equal Protection Clause guarantees to all persons-regardless of race, sexual orientation, or other group characteristics-equality of rights, including the fundamental right to marry the person of their choosing.

-The challenged Utah and Oklahoma laws conflict with this fundamental constitutional principle, and the lower courts were correct to have invalidated them.
+Kentucky's marriage laws conflict with this fundamental constitutional principle, and the lower was correct to have invalidated them.